-Due to the immaterial size and nature of Council's investments, the fair value of the unlisted shares in the New Zealand Local Government Insurance Corporation Limited and the New Zealand Local Government Funding Agency have been determined by calculating Tasman District Council's share of total equity based on shares held.
+Due to the immaterial size and nature of Council's investments, the fair value of the unlisted shares in Civic Financial Services Ltd and the New Zealand Local Government Funding Agency have been determined by calculating Tasman District Council's share of total equity based on shares held.
 The fair value of the borrower notes have been determined based on cost.